jkutner/warbler-exec/README.md

 # Roadmap

-It would be a lot easier if we didn't have to run Bundler with the `--binstubs` option.
++  It would be a lot easier if we didn't have to run Bundler with the `--binstubs` option.
 Eventually, someone (probably the person writing this) will submit a patch to Warbler that gets around this.

++  It would be better if we didn't have to extract the WAR file every time.
+That's easy enough to do, but i'm not sure how it would look from the command line.
+Would there be a special command to extract the WAR to a particular location?